trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Default value:** ``32MB``

     Output buffer size for task data that is waiting to be pulled by upstream tasks.
-If the task output is hash partitioned, then the buffer will be shared across all of the partitioned consumers.
-Increasing this value may improve network throughput for data transferred between stages if the network has high latency or if there are many nodes in the cluster.
+If the task output is hash partitioned, then the buffer is shared across all of the partitioned consumers.
+Increasing this value may improve network throughput for data transferred between stages, if the network has high latency, or if there are many nodes in the cluster.

 .. _task-properties: